ESRC data management plan and policy

 Making research available

 The ESRC research data policy recognises research data as the main assets of economic and social research.
-It expects data generated through ESRC-funded research to be openly available and accessible for secondary scientific research, with as few restrictions as possible, in a timely and responsible manner.
+It expects data generated through ESRC-funded research to be made available and accessible for secondary scientific research, with as few restrictions on reuse as possible, in a timely and responsible manner.

-ESRC also requires a data management plan for all research grant applications generating data, as part of the Je-S application.
+ESRC requires a data management plan for all research grant applications generating data.

 A robust plan will ensure a structured approach to managing data from early in the research process, resulting in better quality data that are ready to deposit for further reuse and sharing.
 We provide guidance on research data management planning.

-ESRC expects grant holders to consider all issues related to confidentiality, ethics, security and copyright, before initiating the research.
-Any challenges to data sharing, such as copyright or data confidentiality, should be critically considered in a plan, with possible solutions discussed to optimise data sharing.
+ESRC expects grant holders to consider all issues related to data confidentiality, ethics, security and copyright, before initiating their research.
+Any challenges to data sharing, such as intellectual property rights or data sensitivity and confidentiality, should be critically considered in a plan, with possible solutions discussed to optimise data sharing.

-A data management plan includes the following topics:
+An ESRC data management plan includes the following sections:

 - An explanation of the existing data sources that will be used by the research project, with references.